 If you opt for the blankets and wrap sheets, then you have to carefully make sure no openings or holes are left unwrapped.
 This is probably one of the drawbacks with wrapping sheets, as any opening is potentially exposing your mattress to dirt and dust.

-Step #3 — Actually Move Your Mattress
+Step #3 — Drag Your Mattress Downstairs

 Moving into a new place might feel like a tedious adventure.
 Still, the feeling you get from knowing that your cozy mattress will arrive in the best condition makes it worth it.
 If you can afford a moving company, go for it.
 But if you are a DIY sort of person, then hopefully this guide gave you enough insight on how to complete your mattress moving task.